Skip to main content

 Can I start with off-the-shelf and migrate to custom later?

 Yes, and most companies should.
 Start with off-the-shelf tools to validate your workflow.
-Once you hit pain points — usually around 50-100 users or $3K+/month in license fees — scope a custom build.
-The off-the-shelf phase gives you a clear spec: replicate what works, fix what doesn't.
-Data migration typically costs $10K-$30K.
+Once you hit real pain points, usually around 50-100 users or $3K+/month in license fees, scope a custom build.
+The off-the-shelf phase hands you a clean spec: replicate what works, fix what doesn't.
+Data migration typically runs $10K-$30K.

 How long does custom software take to build?